Flower - Larkspur (signifies good luck and humor)

 Shredded Wheat Birthday - Shredded Wheat was created in 1893 and continues to be sold today.
 I have friends who really like shredded wheat cereal but to me it tasted like the straw it resembles.

 U.S. Patent Office Anniversary - Until the Federal Patent Act was passed, each state had their own patent rules and regulations.
-The first American patent was issued on this day in 1790.
+The first American patent was issued on this day in 1790.back to top of page

 Creativity Month – Several people have designated a 'creativity month'.
-One of them is author Rita Emmett.
-She wrote The Procrastinators Handbook, The Procrastinating Child and The Clutter-Busting Handbook.
+One of them is author, Rita Emmett, who wrote The Procrastinators Handbook, The Procrastinating Child and The Clutter-Busting Handbook.

-Anti-Boredom Month - See 20 Really Cool Websites to Help Cure Boredom.
+Anti-Boredom Month - See 19 Cool Websites to Help Cure Boredom.

 Dog House Repair Month If your dog's house is beyond repair see How to Build a Dog House.